-The administration and faculty of KCC attempt to outline clearly and advise consistently concerning requirements for graduation and the student's progress in meeting these requirements.
-Part of the student's personal development, however, is the recognition and acceptance of responsibilities in meeting all graduation requirements.
-The student is expected to take initiative to follow through in the completion of all requirements and details of the academic program.
+The administration and faculty of KCC attempt to clearly outline and consistently advise students concerning requirements for graduation and the student's progress in meeting these requirements.
+However, part of the student's personal development is the recognition and acceptance of responsibilities in meeting all graduation requirements.
+The student is expected to take the initiative to follow through in completing all requirements and details of the academic program.